reaktoro/reaktoro/CONTRIBUTING.rst

 We follow some standards for the sake of code style, uniformity and quality.
 Don't worry, everything is provided through ``pre-commit``.
 If you choose to develop Reaktoro using Conda, then the steps depicted above include ``pre-commit``.
-If you installed the dependencies manually, you have to install ``pre-commit`` just after cloning Reaktoro's repository.
+If you want to install the dependencies manually, you have to install ``pre-commit`` just after cloning Reaktoro's repository.
 Check `here <https://pre-commit.com/#install>`_ for installation instructions.
 With ``pre-commit`` properly installed, just do the following in your console: ``pre-commit install``.
 After that, checkers and formatters are enable to verify every modification you introduced in a commit automatically.
 If something is not according to the